abitravers1989/CV/README.md

 **UK Power Networks** (Sept 2014 – April 2016 )
 *Commercial Analyst, & Commercial Graduate Leadership Scheme (London)*

 Project managed many multi-million pound projects consistently delivering at least 7% reduction in costs.
 This included analysing and drawing sound conclusions from large cost datasets.
-Took the initiative to develop processes which are still in place for over 5 multi-million contracts.
+Took the initiative to develop processes which are still in place for over 5 multi-million pound contracts.

 ## Hobbies and Interests ##